shotstack/documentation/docs/architecting-an-application/guidelines.md

 :::info Tip

-Once your are comfortable with teh concept of polling we recommend [using webhooks](webhooks.md) to reduce the number of calls to the API and receive a notification as soon as rendering completes.
+Once your are comfortable with the concept of polling we recommend [using webhooks](webhooks.md) to reduce the number of calls to the API and receive a notification as soon as rendering completes.

 :::